OADA/list-lib/README.md

 ## Rechecking items

-In more advanced use-cases, you might want to prompt the libray to re-check all the items in the list.
+In more advanced use-cases, you might want to prompt the library to re-check all the items in the list.
 For this reason, `ListWatch` has a `forceRecheck` method.
 Calling this will cause the library to check all the current list items.